 Midsommar is considered another great opportunity to get drunk or pregnant

-By the way, most Swedish babies are born on the 21 of March, nine month after midsummer.
+By the way, an unusual high amount of Swedish babies are born on the 21 of March, nine month after midsummer.

 Where to celebrate midsummer in Sweden as a tourist

 If you come to Sweden as a visitor, I recommend to check out the website of the local community or ask the hotel staff where you can find the public midsummer location.
 If you’re going to be in Stockholm, the celebration at Skansen (the open-air museum) is probably the best place to celebrate a traditional Swedish midsummer.
 There, the orchestra not only plays traditional music but also wears traditional Swedish cloths.
 This might feel a bit more like a tourist attraction, but one gets a good feeling of how it was celebrated back in the days.

 Get prepared with your cider, beer and other alcoholic beverages, at the latest a day before midsummer.
 Because that’s when the queue is the longest in Systembolaget and since you’re about to become Swedish, standing with ten other Swedes in a queue holding a grey plastic basket with at black handle shouldn’t bother you at all.

 Make sure not to wear too fine shoes.
 Not only because you spend most of the day walking on grass, but also because the person sitting opposite site of you might reach out for some under-table-action with your feed.